kaosat-dev/Blenvy/tools/gltf_auto_export/README.md

 ![](../../docs/workflow_empties.jpg)

 all collections instances replaced with empties, and all those collections exported to gltf files as seen above

+## Development

+- since the code has now been split up into multiple modules, to make your life easier, I highly recomend (if you are using vscode like me) to use
+[this](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development) excellent extension , works easilly and fast , even for the latest versions of Blender (v4.0 as of this writing)
+- this [article](https://polynook.com/learn/set-up-blender-addon-development-environment-in-windows) might also help out (easy enough to get it working on linux too)

 ## License